-In other words, each node in the multilayer network is one single entity (e.g., a city, a social network user, or a multi-channel radio) that may be active simultaneously in multiple layers, where each layer that a given node is active in, provides a distinct mode for that node to connect to its neighboring nodes that are also active in that layer.
-The second common feature is that each network layer is a subgraph of a {\em common} underlying connectivity graph $G(V, E)$ whose edge set $E$ defines all the {\em possible} connections, some of which may be dormant if the nodes an edge connects are not active in a common layer.
-The underlying connectivity graphs for the aforesaid examples are: the network of airway passages connecting the cities, the underlying friends-of-friends social network, and the Euclidean geometric graph induced by the locations of the multichannel radios and their maximum range.
-The subgraph corresponding to the $m$-th layer $G_m(V, E_m)$ is obtained by removing the dormant edges from the underlying connectivity graph $G(V, E)$---i.e., the edges both of whose end nodes are not active in the $m$-th layer.
-The merged graph $G^{(M)}(V, \cup_{m=1}^M E_m) \subset G$ represents the effective multilayer network whose edges can connect the nodes in $V$.
-For an edge to exist in $G^{(M)}$, the two nodes it connects must be active in at least one common layer.
-Finally, since each node is a single physical entity, one can think of the inter-layer connectivity for a given node to be a $k$-clique across that node's instantiation in the $k$ layers it is active in.
+In other words, each node in the multilayer network is one single entity (e.g., a city, a social network user, or a multi-channel radio) that may be active simultaneously in a subset of multiple layers, where each layer that a given node is active in, provides a distinct mode for that node to connect to its neighboring nodes that are also active in that layer.